Birth Date:26 March 1989

-Simon's football career began in 2007 when he was at Midtjylland, the Danish team whose youth ranks he came through.
-He made a big early impact in the senior game, so much so that Palermo signed him in February 2008.
-He was at the Rosanero for two seasons, during which he was named Danish footballer of the year in 2009.
-He then moved to German side Wolfsburg in the summer of 2010 before a one-year loan spell in Italy with Roma followed in 2012.
-He then played for Lille in France and Fenerbahce in Turkey.
+Simon's football career began in 2007 at Midtjylland, the Danish team whose youth ranks he came through.
+He made a big early impact in the senior game, so much so that Palermo signed him in February 2008 after 19 appearances.
+He was with Parma for two seasons, during which he was named Danish footballer of the year in 2009.
+He then moved to German side Wolfsburg in the summer of 2010 before returning to Italy for a one-year loan spell with Roma in 2012.
+He then played for Lille in France and Fenerbahçe in Turkey.

 In the summer of 2017, Sevilla came calling.
 He spent two seasons at the Spanish side prior to making a switch to Atalanta, featuring on six occasions, for whom he played both Serie A and Champions League football.
 Then AC Milan came calling.
 In his first season with the Rossoneri (2019/20), he demonstrated complete reliability with impressive performances.
 But it was during the 20/21 season that he established himself as a pillar of the Rossoneri defence, making 39 appearances in all competitions, and grabbing a late equaliser at Old Trafford against Manchester United.